aerospike/aerospike-client-python/BUILD.md

 ## Install

-Once the client is built:
+Once the client is built, install the wheel:

-    pip install .
+    pip install wheel/<wheel-filename>

 ### Troubleshooting macOS